-Chapter 11 MySQL Shell Utilities
+Chapter 12 MySQL Shell Utilities

-11.2.1 Running the Utility 11.2.2 Importing JSON Docu 11.2.3 Importing JSON Docu 11.2.4 Conversions for Repr 11.3 Table Export Utility uments With the Mysqlsh Command Interface uments With theimport Command esentations of BSON Data Types na Dump Utility, and Table Dump Utility nd Tables lility nostics Utility gnostics Utility 294 296 297 298 306 315 337 355 368 371 working with MySQL.
-To access the utilities from within MySQL Sis available in JavaScript and Python modes, but not SQL mode. he following functions: checkForServerUpgrade() An upgrade checker utility that enables you to verify whether MySQL server instances are ready for upgrade.
-See Section 11.
-"Upgrade Checker Utility".
-1, importJSON() A JSON import utility that enables you to import JSON documents to a MySQL Server collection or table.
-See Section 11.2, "JSON Import Utility". exportTable() A table export utility that exports a MySQL relational table into a data file, which can then be uploaded into a table on a target MySQL server using MySQL Shell's parallel table import utility, to import data to a different application, or as a light-weight logical backup for a single data table.
-See Section 11.3, "Table Export Utility". importTable() A parallel table import utility that splits up a single data file and uses multiple threads to load the chunks into a MySQL table.
-Se Section 11.4, "Parallel Table Import Utility". е dumpInstance(), dumpSchemas(), dumpTables() An instance dump utility, schema dump utility, and table dump utility that can export all schemas, a selected schema, or selecte tables and views, from a MySQL instance into an Oracle Cloud Infrastructure Object Storage bucket or a set of local files.
-See Section 11.5, "Instance Dump Utility, Schema Dump Utility, and Table Dump Utility". •d loadDump() A dump loading utility that can import schemas dumped using MySQL Shell's instance dump utility and schema dump utility into MySQL instance.
-See Section 11.6, "Dump Loading Utility". оа collectDiagnostics() A diagnostics generation utility that gathers information from the connected MySQL server, generates reports in TSV and YAML formats, and presents them in a zip archive in the location of you choice.
+12.2 JSON Import Utility 35 '

+cuments With the Mysqlsh Command Interface

+cuments With theimport Command

+presentations of BSON Data Types

+7

+• ema Dump Utility, and Table Dump Utility

+oading Utilities

+gs

+Dumps

+• • and Tables

+IASPLA.

+Itility

+gnostics Utilityagnostics Utility

+12.9.5 collectolowQderyDla 1911031103 Ottlity 77

+util global object provides the f h is available in JavaScript and Python modes, but not SQL mode following functions: An upgrade checker utility that enables you to verify whether M

+checkForServerUpgrade() server instances are ready for upgrade.
+See Section 12.1, "Upg Checker Utility".

+importJSON() A JSON import utility that enables you to import JSON documer a MySQL Server collection or table.
+See Section 12.2, "JSON In Utility".

+exportTable() A table export utility that exports a MySQL relational table into a file, which can then be uploaded into a table on a target MySQL using MySQL Shell's parallel table import utility, or to import dat different application, or as a light-weight logical backup for a sin table.
+See Section 12.3, "Table Export Utility". - server ta to a

+importTable() A parallel table import utility that splits up a single data file and uses multiple threads to load the chunks into a MySQL table.
+Section 12.4, "Parallel Table Import Utility". ee

+dumpInstance(), dumpSchemas(), dumpTables(), An instance dump utility, schema dump utility, table dump utility can export all schemas, a selected schema, selected tables and from a MySQL instance to cloud storage or a set of local files.
+Section 12.5, "Instance Dump Utility, Schema Dump Utility, and Dump Utility". d views, See

+dumpBinlogs() A dump utility which can dump binary logs from a MySQL instarcloud storage or a set of local files. nce to